 This is no big surprise.
 Angry telco customers are often the loudest, and most people who are perfectly satisfied with their service don’t go online to leave a review.

 Unless you’re one of the smaller players, like Aussie Broadband, which is currently rated 4.5 out of 5 out of 5 based on 3,537 reviews.
 That’s an incredibly impressive effort.
 92% of the users who rated Aussie were satisfied with their speeds and the customer service alone has a 4.6-star average.

 Here’s a few of Aussie’s most popular broadband plans if you’re thinking of making a new friend in the broadband space.

 How do I sign up for Optus NBN?

 Getting signed up to Optus NBN is simple, especially if you already know which plan is the best for your needs.
 If you want to get started on the NBN with Optus, it’s a straightforward process:

-- Find the right plan for you above or below on this page
+- Find the right plan in the table below

 - Check that your address is eligible for Optus NBN

 - Choose between a month-to-month plan or a 24-month contract

 - Select any additional extras like a Fetch set-top box